 Purchase Price + Pickup Cost + Local Fees and Taxes = Total Cost

-If you purchase two or more bags for your project, there is an average pickup discount of $20 per bag, but only if they are picked up at the same time and same address as the first bag.
+If you purchase two or more bags for your project, there is an average pickup discount of $20 per bag, but only if they are all picked up at the same time and location.
 Plus, you still need to factor in the price of the dumpster bag itself, so the average price range for any additional bags is $110 – $190.
 Also note that these averages are subject to local fees and taxes, which will be applied when you schedule bag collection.

 Rental Price = Total Cost